 - If the installer asks to unlock your disk, enter the password you use to log in to your Mac.

-- If the installer doesn't see your disk, or it says that it can't install on your computer or volume, you might need to erase your disk first.
+- If the installer can't see your disk or notifies you that it can't install macOS on your computer or volume, you may need to erase your disk first.

 - If the installer offers you the choice between installing on Macintosh HD or Macintosh HD – Data, choose Macintosh HD.

-After installation is complete, your Mac might restart to a setup assistant.
-If you're selling, trading in, or giving away your Mac, press Command-Q to quit the assistant without completing setup.
+When the installation is complete, your Mac may restart to a setup assistant.
+If you're selling, trading in or giving away your Mac, press Command-Q to quit the assistant without completing setup.
 Then click Shut Down.
-When the new owner starts up the Mac, they can use their own information to complete setup.
+When the new owner starts up the Mac, they can use their own information to complete the setup process.

 Other macOS installation options

-* If you just had your Mac logic board replaced during a repair, macOS Recovery might offer only the latest macOS compatible with your Mac.
-If you erased your entire disk instead of just the startup volume on that disk, macOS Recovery might offer only the macOS that came with your Mac, or the closest version still available.
+- If the Mac logic board was just replaced, you may only be offered the latest macOS that is compatible with your Mac.
+If you've just erased your entire startup disk, you may only be offered the macOS that came with your Mac, or the closest version that is still available.